Why a blog on exploring the world with a (now) sixth grader?

-On an average day, my daughter’s question-to-declarative sentence ratio clocks in at a healthy 5:1.
-Fortunately, she asks really interesting questions.
-Many are easy to answer, but some are real stumpers.
+This would be overwhelming, but it turns out that she asks really interesting questions.
+Some are easy to answer, but others are real stumpers.
 Especially for an English major like me.
 This blog explores what happens when “I don’t know” is followed by “Let’s find out!”

 - “Are caterpillars ticklish?” (the question that started it all)

 - “What else pops balloons, Mommyo?”

 - “Could a T. Rex lift a woolly mammoth?“

 - “Why do pale people get more moles?”

 - “When Santa goes on vacation, do the elves get to go too?“

 - “There’s a mouse in the pool, is it time to freak out?”

 Our family loves to read, so of course we talk about books on Caterpickles too.
 Most Fridays during the school year, I post a brief description of my daughter’s favorite books from the past week, along with a succinct statement from her about why she thought those books were good enough to feature on Caterpickles.

 Here’s a sample: “What’s the Eleven-Year-Old reading this week?”